Panopto/moodle-mod_panoptosubmission/README.md

 3. Select the Panopto Student Submission tool
 4. Give the assignment a name
 5. (Optional) Customize any of the other options to suit your needs (e.g. grade, due date, allow late submission, …, etc)
-6. Click either save and Display or Save and Return to course.
+6. Click either Save and Display or Save and Return to course.

 **Activity Grading**
 1. Navigate to the activity you want to grade